valtido/sentry-docs/src/collections/_documentation/clients/php/integrations/laravel.md

 Finally, if you wish to wire up User Feedback, you can do so by creating a custom error view in _resources/views/errors/500.blade.php_.

-For Laravel 5 up to 5.4 you need to open up `App/Exceptions/Handler.php` and extend the `render` method to make sure the 500 error is rendered as a view correctly, in 5.5+ this step is not required anymore an you can skip ahead to the next one:
+For Laravel 5 up to 5.4 you need to open up `App/Exceptions/Handler.php` and extend the `render` method to make sure the 500 error is rendered as a view correctly, in 5.5+ this step is not required anymore and you can skip ahead to the next one:

 ```php
 <?php